Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 #### _If you miss class_

 We understand that there can be various reasons for missing class.
-If you miss class for whatever reason, all the lesson material will be available online.
+If you miss class for whatever reason, the lesson material will be available online.

 ### Tech Issues

-We will try to minimize any technology issues and promptly address problems that arise on our end with the resources where we as instructors have responsibility (e.g., Blackboard content, COLA computing).
+We will try to minimize any technology issues and promptly address problems that arise on our end with the resources where we as instructors have responsibility (e.g., Blackboard content, provided code samples).
 However, you are responsible for the tech in your possession (namely your laptop, but also your network access).
 If you are having problems with your hardware that require service or repair, please let us know promptly so we can try to accommodate your disruption.

 ### Continuity Plans